mussatto/mussatto.github.io/_posts/2018-06-23-string-anagram-java-alternate.markdown

 categories: java string anagram
 ---

-This is an alternate solution when verifying if a String is an anagramam.
+This is an alternate solution when verifying if a String is an anagram.

-The algoritm:
+The algorithm:

 - For both Strings: Remove special characters (!,'.)
 - For both Strings: Split the String into array of characters